-Other Relationships
+Other relationships

-Some of the underwriters and their affiliates have engaged in, and may in the future engage in, investment banking and other commercial dealings in the ordinary course of business with us.
+JPMorgan Chase Bank, N.A., an affiliate of the underwriter, is the trustee under the indenture for the notes.
+In addition, the underwriter and its affiliates have engaged in, and may in the future engage in, investment banking and other commercial dealings in the ordinary course of business with us.
 They have received customary fees and commissions for these transactions.